How It All Began

 My youngest daughter, Cadienne, affectionately calls me a “health nut”.
 (Seems if you exercise, take vitamins and eat well you’re entitled to that mantle.)

-Cadienne is mostly a vegetarian and works unusual hours.
-She is provided an evening meal but if it is a lamb stew it goes over like a lead balloon with her.
+In 2008 Cadienne was mostly vegetarian and was working unusual hours.
+She was provided an evening meal but if it was a lamb stew it went over like a lead balloon.
+She would go buy a Mars Bar instead.

 I started with coconut, sesame and sunflower seeds, cashew and macadamia nuts, apricots and raisins, cinnamon, nutmeg, cacao and maca powder and bound it together with honey.
 You’ll laugh at this.
-I added some water to the first batch, thinking it would otherwise be too dry, but it needed Viagra after that :-) so I dropped the water from the next batch.
+I added some water to the first batch, thinking it would otherwise be too dry, but it needed Viagra after that :-) so I dropped the water from the next batch and replaced half the honey with Tahini.

-The results to date from the people eating it have ranged from filling to nothing short of spectacular.
+The results to date from the people eating my creations range from filling and energising to nothing short of spectacular.

 Sleep Better